-Course: Economic Efficiency of Guided Transport Systems [6234902]
+Course: Economic Efficiency of Track Guided Transport Systems [6234902]

+Coordinators: E. Hohnecker, staff

 Part of the modules: Economics, Law and Environmental Aspects in Railway Transportation

 (p.
-158)[bauiM3S15-EBUMWELT]
+162)[bauiM3S15-EBUMWELT]

-ECTS Credits Course type Hours per week Term Instruction language 1,5 lecture Winter term de basics of economy, accounting and finance, financing of investments, demand and offer for transportation, transportation market, transport policy
+ECTS Credits Course type Hours per week Term Instruction language 1,5 lecture 1 Winter term de basics of economy, accounting and finance, financing of investments, demand and offer for transportation, transportation market, transport policy

 The assessment will consist of a oral exam (20 min) according to §4 (2), 1 of the examination regulation.
 The exam is offered each semester.
 The re-examination is offered upon prior agreement with the interested participants and not later than the next regular examination date.